Checking for breast cancer usually involves a number of tests. The tests you have depend on your specific situation and may include:

 - Video: Cancer and common diagnostic tests

-Before the scan, you will have an injection of a contrast dye to make any cancerous breast tissue easier to see.
-You will lie face down on a table with cushioned openings for your breasts with your arms above your head.
+Before an MRI, you will have an injection of a contrast dye to make any cancerous breast tissue easier to see.
+You will lie face down on a table with cushioned openings for your breasts and rest your arms above your head.
 The table slides into the machine, which is large and shaped like a cylinder.
 The scan is painless and takes 30–60 minutes.

 During a biopsy, a small sample of cells or tissue is removed from your breast.
-A pathologist examines the sample and checks it for cancer cells under a microscope.
+A specialist doctor called a pathologist examines the sample and checks it for cancer cells under a microscope.

 There are a few ways of taking a biopsy, and you may need more than one.
 The biopsy may be done in a specialist’s rooms, at a radiology practice, in hospital or at a breast clinic.